SoggyMousepad/soggy-site/README.md

 # SoggyMousepad Portfolio ✨

-This project was built with Vite & React
+This project was built with Vite, React, TailwindCSS, PostCSS & React-text-gradients